Stuycs-K/final-project-10-he-alvin-young-timothy/WORKLOG.md

 ### 2024-06-05
 CW: incorporated XOR (image inversion) into the encoder file, cleaned up code, tested higher plane encoding

+HW: worked on readme and explaining the LSB and bit intereactions of our encoder and how stegsolve uses bits in its planes

 ## GROUP MEMBER 2: Timothy Young